iiasa/GLOBIOM_GUI/README.md

 Thereafter, the  GUI can be started by running ``globiom.bat``, a cross-platform launcher script.
 The GUI runs on Windows and MacOS.
 On Linux there is an issue that we expect to resolve soon.

-## Overview and dependencies
+## Introduction and dependency installation

-For an overview of the GUI and detailed installation instructions instructions for GLOBIOM dependencies, see the [A GUI for GLOBIOM](https://iiasa.github.io/GLOBIOM_FABLE/presentations/A_GUI_for_GLOBIOM.pdf) presentation.
+For slides introducing the GUI and detailed installation steps for GLOBIOM dependencies, see the [A GUI for GLOBIOM](https://iiasa.github.io/GLOBIOM_FABLE/presentations/A_GUI_for_GLOBIOM.pdf) presentation.

 ## Further reading